matRandall/FBXMotionToolkit/README.md

 motionFile = sampleDataFolder + "walk.fbx"
 jointMapFile = sampleDataFolder + "viconMap.csv"

-# Load the motion sequence, returning a reference.
+# Load the motion sequence, returning an FBXSequence object.
 seq = fmt.importFBXSequence(motionFile)

 # Map joints in the motion to joint names defined within the toolkit, using the jointMapFile.